-A recruiter can receive over 100 applications for each role that is advertised and will spend just five to seven seconds reviewing them; so, getting noticed is key.
-We have compiled our top six tips to help you get noticed the next time you apply for a job and ultimately give you the best chance of securing that all important interview.
+A recruiter can receive a high volume of applications for each role that is advertised and will spend just five to seven seconds reviewing them; so, getting noticed is key.
+Here are our six top tips on getting noticed and securing an interview.

 To secure an interview your CV must get noticed.

 Often, candidates will only engage with recruitment consultants when looking for a new job.
 While it is a recruiter’s job to find and place candidates, to really have them work on your behalf and boost your chances of securing an interview it is important to build a strategic and proactive partnership over time.
 Be open and honest about your skills and let them get to know you personally - regular face-to-face or virtual meetings can help with this.
 A great recruiter will sell their candidate with conviction based on a good relationship and is far more likely to secure an interview on that basis over someone they have don’t know very well.

 Don’t forget, a recruiter is often the best route to your next job so it is worth spending time building a trusted partnership that could benefit you throughout your career.
 Many companies rely on recruiters to source talent and won’t read speculative CVs, so making sure you have a recruiter on your side is a great way to get noticed.

 For more tips on building a great partnership with your recruiter, click here.

 When applying for jobs it is important to set goals and push yourself out of your comfort zone.
 However, to first secure an interview you must be able to demonstrate experience that lends itself to the role you’re applying for.
 For candidates this is especially true as customers are often paying a premium for an individual or team and typically seek those who can “hit the ground running.”
 For permanent jobs, this tip still applies although companies may be more lenient in hiring a good attitude and work ethic with a view that certain skills can be learned over time, on the job, or through training.